 5. Establish an Emergency Cash Fund

 Bad financial things can and will happen to you.
+They happen to everyone.
 You need an emergency fund and that fund should be at least an amount equal to a minimum of 3 months’ expenses in cash or a savings account.
 In other words, if you need to spend $4,000 a month to cover your expenses, have a minimum of $12,000 saved before you begin to consider other kinds of investments.

 While this amount may seem to be high, you should keep in mind that the average duration between jobs lasts months.
 It does not make financial sense to invest funds which might be needed with little notice in investments that move up and down in value like the stock market because you are risking that it will be at a low point when you need to liquidate.